 Early Life and Education

-Steven M. Rales was born on March 31, 1951, in Bethesda, Maryland.
-He was raised in a Jewish family.
-His father was a businessman and philanthropist.
-Rales graduated from Walt Whitman High School in 1969.
-He then attended DePauw University, graduating in 1973 with a Bachelor of Arts degree.
-In 1978, he earned a Juris Doctor (JD) degree from American University.
+Steven M. Rales was born on March 31, 1951, in Bethesda, Maryland, to Norman Rales and Ruth Abramson.
+He grew up with three brothers in a Jewish family.
+He graduated from Walt Whitman High School in 1969.
+Rales then attended DePauw University, where he earned a Bachelor of Arts degree in 1973.
+He furthered his education by earning a Juris Doctor degree from American University in 1978.

 Rise to Success